snkris1/InventoryManager/README.md

 # Inventory Management System - Django Project

-This project is a robust and modern inventory management system built with Django, providing a user-friendly interface for managing products and streamlining inventory operations.
+This project is a modern inventory management system built with Django, providing a user-friendly interface for managing products and streamlining inventory operations.

 ## Features